bohnman/squiggly/README.md

 ## <a name="changing-the-defaults"></a>Changing Defaults

-You have the ability to customize Squiggly by setting System properties.
-These properties should be set before any Squiggly code is called.
+You have the ability to customize Squiggly by setting placing a file called squiggly.properties in your classpat.
 ### Cache Config

-The following properties get converted to a Guava [CacheBuilderSpec](https://google.github.io/guava/releases/19.0/api/docs/index.html?com/google/common/cache/CacheBuilderSpec.html).
+The following properties are used to control various caches in Squiggly Filter.
+Internally, these properties get converted to a Guava [CacheBuilderSpec](https://google.github.io/guava/releases/19.0/api/docs/index.html?com/google/common/cache/CacheBuilderSpec.html).
 Please refer to to the documentation to see all the values that are available.